rdkcentral/ut-core/docs/pages/halUnitTesting_requirements.md

 ## Requirements for the HAL Testing Suite

-The core requirements for `HTS` Testing suite is as follows.
+The core requirements for `UT` Testing suite is as follows.

 | Requirement | Comment |
 | --- | --- |